Fish dishes

 Sichuan Boiled Fish (Shuizhuyu, 水煮鱼)

 Sichuan Boiled Fish, or shui zhu yu, is a very popular dish throughout China, especially in Sichuan speciality restaurants.
 It can be quite oily, with lots of Sichuan peppercorns, and dried red chillies, all used to flavour the delicate fresh fish slices.
+It should be chilli hot, but the whole spices are not meant to be eaten.

 Version 1